 Q: What’s the best temperature to fall asleep easily at night?

 Dr. Roy Raymann: There is no single setting that would work for all.
-It needs to be comfortably cool (but not cold) in the room and comfortably warm (but not hot) in your bed.
+It needs to be comfortably cool (but not too cold to sleep) in the room and comfortably warm (but not hot) in your bed.
 For most people, somewhere around 65F will work.

 Dr. Michael Gradner: I think everyone is a little different.
 Most people fall asleep in temps that are pretty cool.
 65-72F degrees is the sweet spot for many.